 They get this information when they get a hold of a lost or stolen wallet, by stealing mail, a data breach, a computer virus, “phising” scams or documents that have been thrown in the garbage.

-Enhanced Identity Theft Protection Services Stay Ahead Of Cyber Attacks
+ID Theft Services Stay Ahead Of Cyber Attacks

 It is estimated in 2012 that smartphones and hand held tablets will become victim to more than 1,000 different varieties of exploits, malicious applications, and botnets.
 If the creator of the applications do not protectively sandbox their offerings, the devices are likely to see malware that accesses your banking information, work documents, social media credentials and other types of sensitive data on your telephone or tablet.